Mike Rosati: Early years

 As a youth, Rosati played in the 1981 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Wexford, Toronto.

-Rosati started his career by playing in the Ontario Hockey League and was soon drafted by the New York Rangers in 1988 NHL Entry Draft (#131 pick).
+Rosati started his career by playing in the Ontario Hockey League and was soon drafted by the New York Rangers in 1988 NHL entry draft (#131 pick).
 Rosati was initially placed in the ECHL, but after a disappointing season, decided to play in Italy.
 Rosati would find much more success there, and played for the Hockey Club Bolzano.
 In the 1990s Rosati would lead Bolzano to two Italian Hockey Championships, and would earn himself the place of goaltender for the Italian national team that would go on to compete in the 1994 and 1998 Winter Olympics.

 The 1990s and the NHL experience

 By the second half of the 1990s, the Italian hockey movement had gone through a difficult period, and Rosati moved to Germany.
 It was here that Rosati played for Adler Mannheim of the DEL.
-In 1998, after two seasons of consistent play with Adler Mannheim, Rosati signed with the Washington Capitals as the third goaltender of the team, behind Olaf Kölzig and Craig Billington and played for their minor league affiliate, the Portland Pirates.
+In 1998, after two seasons of consistent play with Adler Mannheim, Rosati signed with the Washington Capitals as the third goaltender of the team, behind Olaf Kölzig and Rick Tabaracci and played for their minor league affiliate, the Portland Pirates.
 On November 7, 1998, the incumbent Capitals goalie, Olaf Kölzig, suffered an injury, and Rosati made his NHL debut against the Ottawa Senators in a match won by the Capitals 8–5.
 Rosati played 28 minutes and didn't allow a goal, making 12 saves.
 He finished the season with the Manitoba Moose of the IHL.
 Rosati returned to Mannheim where he played four more seasons.